 The Company's reportable segments consist of "Financing Activity", "Investment Activity" and "Others".
 The "Financing Activity" segment consists of asset financing, term loans (corporate and retail), channel financing and bill discounting.
 The "Investment Activity" segment includes corporate investments and "Others" segment primarily includes treasury activities, advisory services, wealth management, distribution of financial products and leasing.
-Revenue and expense directly attributable to segments are reported under each reportable segment.
-Expenses not directly identifiable to each of the segments have been allocated to each segment on the basis of associated revenues of each segment.
+Revenue and expense directly attributable to segments have been allocated to each segment on the basis of associated revenues of each segment.
 All other expenses which are not attributable or allocable to segments have been disclosed as unallocable expenses.
 Assets and liabilities that are directly attributable to segments are disclosed under each reportable segment.
+All other expenses are disclosed as unallocable expenses.
 All other assets and liabilities are disclosed as unallocable.